shadowlockgh/licentia/guides/bodyslide_guide.md

 ## Removing OBody from your Installation

 If you want to remove OBody from your installation for whatever reason you will need to follow the subsequent steps for "building out" OBody.
 1. Disable OBody in MO2.
 Open the `BODIES` Separator or search for `OBody` at the bottom and untick `OBody Next Generation` and `- ORefit JSON Master List`.
+Additionally under the `Body Meshes (and physics)` separator there is two patch files `3BA with OBody Collision Physics Fix` and it's OSmp patch, disable both of these.
 2. Open Bodyslide, and repeat Steps 3-4.
 When it comes to selecting your preset, pick one from the list or use your own and build your outfits with your selected outfit.

 You will need to build **all** outfits used by the list if you remove OBody, as otherwise all outfits will remain zeroed on all sliders.